Beware of “New Surplus”

 Many industries incorporated Genius into their factory floor when it first came out in 1985, and they still use Genius today.
 So the announcement by GE in 2017 which officially discontinued their Genius I/O blocks and Genius’ bus controllers has these businesses worried.
 Even though you will no longer be able to rely on GE for support of these components, nor will you be able to purchase them, you can rely on Qualitrol to stock parts and support your Genius System for years to come.

-So whether you are ready to migrate to the newer PLC technology or stick with what you know, and has worked for your business for years, Qualitrol is here to help you make the best decision for moving forward with your automation needs.
+So whether you are ready to migrate to the newer PLC technology or stick with what you know, and have worked for your business for years, Qualitrol is here to help you make the best decision for moving forward with your automation needs.

 The End of a Legacy